adrianocastro189/stormwind-library/documentation/docs/resources/views/window.md

 positioning them as long as they pass the frames in the right order and respect a few rules.
 Let's call them "inner frames".

-1. Regardless of where the inner frames are created, they must have `window.contentFrame` as the parent frame.
 1. Inner frames shouldn't be created with a width as they'll occupy the whole content area width. **Consider them blocks that will be stacked vertically!**
 1. The addon must be responsible for hiding the inner frames in case it must